h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Testing-Types.md

 #
 #### Acceptance Testing / UAT (User Acceptance Testing)
-- An acceptance test is performed by the client and verifies whether the end to end the flow of the system is as per the business requirements or not and if it is as per the needs of the end user.
+- An acceptance test is performed by the client and verifies whether the end to end flow of the system is as per the business requirements and if it is as per the needs of the end user.
 Client accepts the software only when all the features and functionalities work as expected.

 - It is the last phase of the testing, after which the software goes into production.
 This is also called User Acceptance Testing (UAT).

 #
 #### End-to-end Testing
 - Similar to system testing, the macro end of the test scale is testing a complete application in a situation that mimics real world use, such as interacting with a database, using network communication, or interacting with other hardware, application, or system.

 #
 #### Sanity Testing
-- Sanity Testing is done to determine if a new software version is performing well enough to accept it for a major testing effort or not.
+- Sanity Testing is done to determine if a new software version is performing well enough to accept it for a major testing effort.

 #
 #### Smoke Testing
 - Smoke testing is performed whenever cursory testing is sufficient to prove the application is functioning according to specifications.
 This level of testing is a subset of regression testing.

 #
 #### Regression Testing